mygocode/prime/README.md

 ![Jenkins](https://i.ibb.co/S3XWg8f/Jenkins.jpg)

 ## Points which can be improved
-Due to limited time availability, I couldn't implement all the features required for production application.
+Due to limited time, I couldn't implement all the features required for production application.
 Following features could not be implemented.
 - Reverse Proxy for load balancing
-- Redis for caching
 - Improved Logging
 - Application security with JWT
 - Docker swarm orchestration